New York City firefighters union asks court to halt city's vaccine mandate | Health

 New York City firefighters union asks court to halt city's vaccine mandate

-The union represents firefighters, fire marshals and other fire department members.
-Last week de Blasio gave some 50,000 employees of New York City a deadline of 5 p.m. on Friday to submit proof of vaccination against COVID-19.

-The union representing New York City firefighters asked a state court on Thursday to put on hold a mandate by Mayor Bill de Blasio for all city employees to get the COVID-19 vaccination or be placed on unpaid leave.
+The union representing New York City firefighters asked a state court on Thursday to bar Mayor Bill de Blasio from enforcing his order requiring all city employees to get the COVID-19 vaccination to continue working.
+On Monday, New York City's police union had filed a lawsuit against the vaccine mandate for municipal workers by de Blasio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)